explosion/spaCy/website/docs/api/token.md

 ## Token.conjuncts {#conjuncts tag="property" model="parser"}

-A sequence of coordinated tokens, including the token itself.
+A tuple of coordinated tokens, not including the token itself.

 > #### Example
 >